Gumuz people: Language

 The Gumuz speak the Gumuz language, which belongs to the Nilo-Saharan family (Bender 1979).
 It is subdivided in several dialects (Ahland 2004, Unseth 1985).

 Demographics

-As of 2024, there were around 159,418 Gumuz people in Ethiopia.
-Around 88,000 Gumuz people also lived in Sudan.
+As of 2025, there were 159,418 Gumuz people living in Ethiopia, and around 88,000 in Sudan.

-Total population is around 250,000.
+The total Gumuz population was around 250,000 people in 2025.

 Culture

 The Gumuz practice shifting cultivation and their staple food is sorghum (Wallmark 1981).
 Cereal crops are kept in granaries decorated with clay lumps imitating female breasts.
 Sorghum is used for cooking porridge (nga) and brewing beer (kea).
 All the cooking and brewing is carried out in earthen pots, which are made by women.
 The Gumuz also hunt wild animals, such as duikers and warthogs, and gather honey, wild fruits, roots and seeds.
 Those living near the Sudanese borderland converted to Islam and a few are Christians, but most Gumuz still maintain traditional religious practices.
 Spirits are called mus'a and are thought to dwell in houses, granaries, fields, trees and mountains.
 They have ritual specialists called gafea.
 Originally, all Gumuz adorned their bodies with scarifications, but this custom is disappearing through government pressure and education.
 All Gumuz are organized in clans.
 Feuds between clans are common and they are usually solved by means of an institution of conflict resolution, called mangema or michu depending on the region.
 As it used to be among the Sudanese Uduk, marriage is through sister exchange.